argonne-lcf/alcf-agentics-workflow/remoteGlobusToAurora/README.md

 python remoteGlobusToAurora/src/tools/globus_interface.py authenticate
 # This will print a URL to the screen.
 Open this URL in a browser and login with your ALCF credentials.
 # The web page will show a code.
 Copy this code and paste it into the terminal.
+# Debugging notes:
+#  - it may be necessary to force re-authentication, in which case add --force to the command above

 # Verify setup (note it will ask for another authentication)
 python remoteGlobusToAurora/scripts/globus_check.py